jmpegi/top-panel-logo/README.md

-# Top Panel Logo – Customizable Icon with Click Actions
+# Top Panel Logo

-Top Panel Logo is a lightweight GNOME Shell extension that adds a customizable icon to the top panel.
+Top Panel Logo is a **lightweight GNOME Shell extension** that adds a customizable icon to the top panel.

 Both left‑click and right‑click actions are user‑configurable, allowing for powerful shortcuts without cluttering your workflow.

 ## ✨ What it does

-Places a customizable icon/logo in the GNOME Shell top panel (left section).
+**Places a customizable icon in the GNOME Shell top panel** (left section).

 Left click and right click can be assigned to different actions from a fixed set of useful options.